AvailLang/Avail/avail-plugin/README.md

 types made available.

 ### Task Types
-The Avail plugin provides some custom Gradle Tasks., `AvailWorkbenchTask`.
+The Avail plugin provides some custom Gradle Tasks, `AvailWorkbenchTask`.

 #### AvailWorkbenchTask
 This allows you to create a task that launches a workbench.
 An Avail workbench